Evolinc/Evolinc-I/README.md

 ### Using CyVerse Discovery Environment

-The [Evolinc-I app](https://de.cyverse.org/de/?type=apps&app-id=e980754e-8050-11e6-97c3-008cfa5ae621&system-id=de) is currently integrated in CyVerse’s Discovery Environment and is free to use by researchers.
+The [Evolinc-I app](https://de.cyverse.org/de/?type=apps&app-id=e980754e-8050-11e6-97c3-008cfa5ae621&system-id=de) is currently integrated in CyVerse’s Discovery Environment (DE) and is free to use by researchers.
 The complete tutorial is available at this [CyVerse wiki](https://wiki.cyverse.org/wiki/display/TUT/Evolinc+in+the+Discovery+Environment).
+CyVerse's DE is a free and easy to use GUI that simplifies many aspects of transcriptome assembly.
+If you do not currently have access to a high performance computing cluster, consider taking advantange of the DE.

 # Issues
 If you experience any issues with running this Docker image, please contact *upendradevisetty at goooglemail.com*